ykm7/mini-farm-tracker/README.md

 3. Randomise creation of task to minimise clashes (if the task lists are generated/sent to job queue in the same order )
     * Haven't done this step yet.

+## Security Considersations

+### Server
+[x] CORS Security - Only production domains or local development URL is allows [x] Currently on POST (or other insertion endpoints are available) so no current need for:
+  [x] Input validation
+  [x] Authentication - TODO as part of v2
+  [x] Encryption (passwords) TODO as part of v2 although would like to allow for 3rd party auth.
+[x] Rate limiting considered however given its not a publically supplied API (just supplies website) not likely all that benefical.
+[x] Concurrency limit added however doesn't actively deny the connection but rather logging spike so I can action.

+### WebUI

+### General

 # Diagrams